Eric the Victorious: Saga sources

 Eric the Victorious is named in a number of sagas, Nordic tales of history preserved from oral tradition.
 In various stories, he is described as the son of a Björn Eriksson and as having ruled together with his brother Olaf.
 One saga describes his marriage to the infamous Queen Sigrid the Haughty, daughter of a legendary Viking, Skagul Toste, and how in their divorce he gave her all of Gothenland as a fief.
 According to Eymund's saga he then took a new queen, Aud, daughter of Haakon Sigurdsson, ruler of Norway.

 Before that, Eric's brother Olaf died, and a new co-ruler was to be appointed, but the Swedes allegedly refused to accept Eric's rowdy nephew Styrbjörn as such.
 Eric granted Styrbjörn 60 longships in which he sailed away for a seafaring existence as a Viking.
 He became the ruler of Jomsborg and an ally of Danish King Harold Bluetooth, whose daughter Tyra he married.
 Styrbjörn returned to Sweden with an army, although Harold and the Danish troops seem to have turned back.
 Eric won the Battle of Fýrisvellir, according to Styrbjarnar þáttr Svíakappa, after making sacrifice to Odin and promising that, if victorious, he would give himself to Odin in ten years.

 Two skaldic verses by Thorvaldr Hjaltason describe the alleged battle.
 The first expressly mentions how an Eric has utterly defeated an enemy host at a fortification at Fýrisvellir, while the second specifies that the Vikings were superior in numbers but nevertheless were handily captured when they attacked Sweden, and only those who fled survived.
 The runestones of Hällestad and Sjörup in Scania, then a part of Denmark, do mention a battle at Uppsala characterized by the defeat and flight of the attackers.
 These stones have traditionally been associated with the battle, but they also present chronological problems and may be from the next century.

-Saxo Grammaticus also mentions that Erik ruled over Denmark for seven years after an invasion.
+Saxo Grammaticus also mentions that Eric ruled over Denmark for seven years after an invasion.
 He does not question the validity of the Swedish conquest of Denmark and claims that the Swedish invasion of Denmark was retaliation for Harald Bluetooth's support of Styrbjörn the Strong.
-Saxo unlike Adam of Bremen mentions that Eric defeated Sweyn Forkbeard's army decisively in a battle in Scania for the throne of Denmark.
-Snorri Sturlasson also mentions that Eric manfully defended the realm from invaders and that he also expanded the Swedish realm manfully.
+Saxo, unlike Adam of Bremen, mentions that Eric defeated Swein Forkbeard's army decisively in a battle in Scania for the throne of Denmark.
+Snorri Sturlasson also mentions that Eric manly defended the realm from invaders and that he also expanded the Swedish realm manfully.